AdobeDocs/analytics.en/help/analyze/analysis-workspace/visualizations/c-flow/multi-dimensional-flow.md

 Now I want to see to which pages those campaigns are driving traffic, so I drag the Page dimension to the right of the flow results to add on to the visualization:

 ![](assets/multi-dimensional-flow9.png)

-You can then break this result down by other dimensions or metrics, such as revenue, visits, etc.